Not sure if Just Between Friends Franchise System, Inc. is right for you?

 Potential Mitigations

-• A business advisor can help you assess the franchisor's track record and standing within the consignment sale industry.
+• A business advisor can help you analyze the franchisor's long history to understand its evolution and stability.

 Possible Fad Business